 We love to hear about the happy endings that take place after a SWCHS alumni has found his or her furever home.
-To submit your pet’s Happy Tail, please fill out the form below.
-Stories may be featured in our Pawsitive Thoughts newsletter or on our website.
+To submit your pet’s Happy Tail, please fill out the Happy Tails Submission Form.
+Stories may be featured on our website or Facebook page.

 Recent Happy Tails

 Sharing a picture of Lily just before we went for a walk.
 She is the snuggliest dog I have ever known!
 Last night she wiggled under the covers and slept with her head resting on my ankles.
 She makes me laugh out loud several times a day – her snore is especially hilarious!!!
 She is super sweet and super smart.
 My Lucas is a very tolerant big brother and shares my bed with her.
 He sets a very good example for her when we go on walks.
 Lily is already adored by my next door neighbors and has successfully met (and played with!) a few male dogs.
 We’ve not done any interacting with females yet as I don’t want her to have any setbacks.
 All has been SO positive, and there is no need to rush introductions of the neighborhood female tailwaggers!
 Lily spent the entire day in her new crate while I was at work yesterday – no messes whatsoever, not even pee!
 No chewing up the bedding or stuffed toys I put in the crate for her.
 Amazing!

 I adopted Copper over 2 1/2 years ago from SWCHS.
 She is a very loving, snuggling, needing to be part of the action kind of dog and such a happy addition to my life!
 I am so thankful I went to SWCHS that day and we found one another!
 Posted 11/8